 (iii) The consequences for selling spirits to a minor or apparently intoxicated person.

 (d) In an area visible to patrons, post signs to deter illegal purchases of alcohol.
-Examples of information include, it is illegal to purchase alcohol under twenty-one years of age or while apparently intoxicated.
+Examples of information include, it is illegal to purchase alcohol under 21 years of age or while apparently intoxicated.
 Other information may include acceptable forms of identification at the premises;

 (e) Have an on-going training plan for employees, to include annual training at a minimum.
 Examples of training include computer based training, video training, classroom instruction, and meetings.
 The training may be done individually or in a group.
 At a minimum, training must cover the topics listed in subsection (5) of this section; and